Skip to main content

 • 1996/1998: Construction of KPMG's new head office in Germany in Taubenstrasse and relocation of Central Services to Berlin

-• July 1, 1995: Reacquisition of the property of the former DTG headquarters at Taubenstrasse 44-45 in 10117 Berlin
+• 1 July 1995: Reacquisition of the site of the former DTG headquarters at Taubenstrasse 44-45 in 10117 Berlin

-• December 18, 1992: Merger agreement between DTG and KPMG Peat Marwick Treuhand GmbH (merger in 1993)
+• 18 December 1992: Merger agreement between DTG and KPMG Peat Marwick Treuhand GmbH (merger in 1993)

-• March 28, 1990: After the opening of the Berlin Wall in the GDR, permission is granted to open representative offices in Leipzig and Dresden
+• 28 March 1990: after the opening of the Berlin Wall in the GDR, permission is granted to open representative offices in Leipzig and Dresden

-• June 22, 1989: Agreement with Treuverkehr AG on its merger with DTG as of January 1, 1990
+• 22 June 1989: Agreement with Treuverkehr AG on its merger with DTG on 1 January 1990

-• August 28, 1986: Merger of KMG and "Peat Marwick International" to form the global KPMG group
+• 28 August 1986: Merger of KMG and "Peat Marwick International" to form the global KPMG group

-• November 1, 1974: Establishment of a legal second office of DTG in Frankfurt a.
+• 1 November 1974: Establishment of a legal second office of DTG in Frankfurt a.
 M.

-• July 1, 1972: Merger with four German auditing companies to form "Vereinigte" Deutsche Treuhand-Gesellschaft
+• 1 July 1972: Merger with four German auditing companies to form "Vereinigte" Deutsche Treuhand-Gesellschaft

-• March 28, 1969: Foundation of "Deutsche Treuhand-Unternehmensberatung GmbH" in Frankfurt a.
+• 28 March 1969: Foundation of "Deutsche Treuhand-Unternehmensberatung GmbH" in Frankfurt a.
 M. (sold as "KPMG Consulting AG" in 2002)

 • 1957: Resumption of foreign connections, initially in Brazil, England and Switzerland

-• November 23, 1943: DTG's central administration building in Berlin is destroyed in an air raid
+• 23 November 1943: DTG's central administration building in Berlin is destroyed in an air raid

-• November 18, 1892: Change of name to "Deutsche-Treuhand-Gesellschaft" (DTG) and change of corporate purpose (now including "assumption of the office of pledgee")
+• 18 November 1892: Change of name to "Deutsche-Treuhand-Gesellschaft" (DTG) and change of corporate purpose (now including "assumption of the office of pledgee")

 Our performance

-Focus on sustainable growth
+In focus: sustainable growth

-In the 2024 financial year (1 October 2023 to 30 September 2024), KPMG in Germany generated total revenue of €2.61 billion (+9.6 per cent) with accelerated growth.
-The company thus continued its very successful development of previous years (growth rate 2023: 10.1 per cent, 2022: 9.1 per cent).
+In the 2024 financial year (1 October 2023 to 30 September 2024), KPMG generated a total operating performance of EUR 2.61 billion (+9.6 percent) in Germany with accelerated growth.
+The company thus continued the very successful development of previous years (growth rate 2023: 10.1 per cent, 2022: 9.1 per cent).

-• The Tax division, including legal advice provided by KPMG Law, recorded a significant increase in total revenue, which climbed by 11.7 per cent to €704 million.
+• The Tax division, including the legal advice provided by KPMG Law, recorded a significant increase in total operating performance.
+It climbed by 11.7 per cent to 704 million euros.

-KPMG Transparency Report for 2024
+KPMG transparency report for 2024

 KPMG Our Impact Report